zeph-yr/AccessAbility/README.md

 - **`Turn Off Score Submission`** only applies when _at least one mod feature is enabled_.
 If you want to turn off submission across your game, see my other mod [PlayFirstSubmitLater](https://github.com/zeph-yr/PlayFirstSubmitLater)

 ## Play One Handed Dodge-Cube
-- Set `Disappearing Distance` to 0 for the color you don't want to play, then try not to hit those blocks as you play the color you want! ^^
+- Set `Disappearing Distance` to 0 for the color you're not playing, then try not to hit those blocks as you play the color you want! ^^

 ## Demo
 <b>Scoring Options</b><br>